susanavenda/data_cambridge/README.md

-# Data Science Portfolio: Statistical Methods & Predictive Modeling
+# Data Science Portfolio: Statistical Methods and Predictive Modeling

-> **Weeks 1 & 2: From Business Alignment to Evidence-Based Decision Making**

 ## Project Overview

-This repository documents a complete data science workflow.
-It transitions from the strategic planning of **Week 1** (CRISP-DM, Data Maturity, and Feature Engineering) to the mathematical execution of **Week 2** (Hypothesis Testing, Correlation, and Regression).
-The goal is to move beyond "gut feeling" and use mathematical rigor to validate assumptions, identify patterns, and predict future outcomes.
+This repository contains a series of technical analyses focused on applying advanced statistical techniques to solve business problems.
+The goal of this work is to move beyond "gut feeling" and use mathematical rigor to validate assumptions, identify patterns, and predict future outcomes.
+This portfolio follows the transition from strategic business framing to predictive execution.

-## 🛠️ Skills Demonstrated
+## Skills Demonstrated

 * **Strategic Planning:** CRISP-DM lifecycle, 5 Whys Root Cause Analysis, and DIKW Pyramid.
-* **Hypothesis Testing:** -tests, ANOVA, and Chi-Square analysis.
+* **Hypothesis Testing:** t-tests, ANOVA, and Chi-Square analysis.
-* **Correlation:** Pearson () and Spearman () coefficients for relationship mapping.
+* **Correlation:** Pearson (r) and Spearman (rho) coefficients for relationship mapping.
 * **Regression:** Simple and Multiple Linear Regression using OLS (Ordinary Least Squares).
-* **Model Evaluation:** Interpreting , Adjusted , and RSS (Residual Sum of Squares).
+* **Model Evaluation:** Interpreting R-Squared, Adjusted R-Squared, and RSS (Residual Sum of Squares).
 * **Risk Assessment:** Evaluating Sensitivity vs. Specificity and Prediction Intervals.

 ---